MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDiskEncryptionExtension.md

 ```

 ### -AadClientCertThumbprint
-Specifies the thumbprint of the azure_2pn_Active_Directory (azure_2 AD) application client certificate that has permissions to write secrets to **KeyVault**.
+Specifies the thumbprint of the Azurepn_Active_Directory (Azure AD) application client certificate that has permissions to write secrets to **KeyVault**.
-As a prerequisite, the azure_2 AD client certificate must be previously deployed to the virtual machine's local computer `my` certificate store.
+As a prerequisite, the Azure AD client certificate must be previously deployed to the virtual machine's local computer `my` certificate store.
-The Add-AzureRmVMSecret cmdlet can be used to deploy a certificate to a virtual machine in azure_2.
+The Add-AzureRmVMSecret cmdlet can be used to deploy a certificate to a virtual machine in Azure.
 For more details, see the **Add-AzureRmVMSecret** cmdlet help.
 The certificate must be previously deployed to the virtual machine local computer my certificate store.